 - Will USM help me get a job?

 - What is the job market like for certified teachers?

 - What is the starting salary for teachers in Maine?

 In what geographic areas are placements made?

-The ETEP cohorts are spread across the southern Maine region for both the 9-month and the Unified 7-12 (two year) programs.
+The ETEP cohorts are spread across the southern Maine region for both the 9-month and the 13-month options.
 Many area district schools are used for placements.
-The Unified K-8 cohort is more widespread because it is primarily an online program and many students are employed by the school districts as ed techs.
-Placements are made according to geographic location of the intern, available mentor teachers, and available partner schools.
+Placements are made according to geographic location of the intern, content area and available mentor teachers, and available partner schools.

 What Makes a Strong Candidate for ETEP?